Migrating Strategy | Capacitor Documentation

 Audit Then Migrate Existing Cordova Plugins

-Next, review all of Capacitor's official plugins as well as community plugins.
+Next, review all of Capacitor's core plugins as well as community plugins.
 You may be able to switch to the Capacitor-equivalent Cordova plugin.

 Some plugins may not match functionality entirely, but based on the features you need that may not matter.

-To leverage Cordova plugins in your Capacitor app, see here.
+To leverage Cordova and/or Ionic Native plugins in your Capacitor app, see here.
 If a replacement plugin doesn't exist, continue to use the Cordova plugin as-is.
-If there's a plugin you'd like to see supported, open a plugin proposal!
+If there's a plugin you'd like to see supported, please let us know.

 Ready to migrate to Capacitor?